-Professional Standards Commission Educator Ethics Division Two Peachtree Street - Suite 6000 Atlanta, GA 30303

-Georgia Department of Education

-Assessment Administration Division

-1554 Twin Towers East

-205 Jesse Hill Jr., Drive

-Atlanta, GA 30334

-Georgia Department of Education

-Page 28 of 176 - August 2010

-All Rights Reserved

-The System Test Coordinator is not required to call for guidance on irregularities concerning common place interruptions (e.g., alarms, sickness, cell phones ringing, power outage, etc).
+Professional Standards Commission Educator Ethics Division Two Peachtree Street - Suite 6000 Atlanta, GA 30303 Georgia Department of Education Assessment Administration Division 1554 Twin Towers East 205 Jesse Hill Jr., Drive Atlanta, GA 30334 The System Test Coordinator is not required to call for guidance on irregularities concerning common place interruptions (e.g., alarms, sickness, cell phones ringing, power outage, etc).
 All irregularities must be coded and documentation completed and submitted to the GADOE Assessment Administration Division.
 Once the irregularity code is received, it may be used on future common place irregularities without calling the GaDOE.
 Only the GaDOE may invalidate assessments.
 Additional clarification on the coding of irregularities for the specific testing programs and the use of the surveys on the MyGaDOE Portal will be provided at the pre-administration workshops.